The best Spanish wines: our top 10 bottles worth knowing

 Price: ~€60–70

 It’s a blend of Garnacha and Cariñena with small amounts of Syrah and Cabernet, aged in French oak.
-The llicorella slate soil gives it that distinctive mineral, almost graphite quality that sets Priorat apart from everywhere else in Spain.
-Dark fruit, wild herbs, a smoky intensity, and tremendous length.
-It’s not a shy wine.
+The llicorella slate soil gives it that distinctive mineral, almost graphite quality that defines Priorat.
+Dark fruit, wild herbs, a smoky intensity, tremendous length.
+Not a shy wine.

+There are wine professionals who say — quite seriously — that if they were stranded on a desert island with one Spanish bottle, this would be it.
+We understand the impulse.
 Wine Spectator rated the 2019 vintage 97 points.
-If you want to understand why Priorat matters — and why it’s sometimes mentioned in the same breath as the great wines of Burgundy or the Rhône — this is the bottle.
+If you want to know what all the conversation about Priorat is — and why it’s sometimes mentioned alongside the great wines of Burgundy or the Rhône — this is the bottle.

 Can Blau